 Second, these shows can be educational.
 They often show how people live in different parts of the world and deal with difficult challenges.
 This can give viewers a new perspective on life, and it can be inspiring to see people overcome obstacles.

-Finally, this way of TV program can be a way to connect with others.
+Finally, this way of a TV program can be a way to connect with others.
 Many people enjoy talking about their favorite shows, and it can be a fun way to bond with friends or family members.

 The Drawbacks of Watching